fwup-home/fwup/README.md

 ## How do I update /dev/mmcblock0boot0

-The special eMMC boot partitions are updateable the same way as the main partition.
+The special eMMC boot partitions are updatable the same way as the main partition.
 When I create .fw files for manufacturing, I create two targets, a `complete` target that updates the main eMMC and a `bootloader` target that updates `mmcblock0boot0`.
 The manufacturing script runs `fwup` twice: once for